manifoldfinance/documentation/docs/openmev.md

 ## Engine

 OpenMEV uses a batch auction-based matching engine to execute orders.
-Batch auctions were chosen to reduce the impact of frontrunning on the exchange.

 1. All orders for the given market are collected.